 Weather alerts are a critical and in demand component of our service, so much so that we recently added support for European weather alerts within the AerisWeather API.
-Today, European weather alerts are now also available within the AerisWeather Mapping Platform (AMP).
+Today, European weather alerts are now also available within AerisWeather Maps.
 This opens the door for businesses operating in the European Union and United Kingdom to visualize weather alerts with precision in territories often unserved by those who simply aggregate free, public data sources.

 The European alerts are now available as part of the standard

-alerts layer, available to all AMP users!
+alerts layer, available to all Maps users!
 If you are already using the

 alerts layer, then no changes are required as the European weather alerts will automatically be included.